Coups Are Old Hat to U.S. Saigon Families

 SAIGON.

-In case o! coup, reach for
+In case of coup, reach for

 baseball bat.

-Tha.t's the routine for
+That's the routine for

 Americans living here, says